Docs Menu

 Mapping the parameters

-When the Java Service is called into the API the input and output parameters of the Java Services can be mapped with the input and output parameters of the API.
-This can enable the usage of various methods defined in Java Service to be used in the API.
-This also enables a developer to efficiently use the Java library by a flow service indirectly through a Java Service.
+When the Java Service is called into the API Service the input and output parameters of the Java Services can be mapped with the input and output parameters of the API service.
+This can enable the usage of various methods defined in Java Service to be used in the API Service.
+This also enables a developer to efficiently use the Java library by a API service indirectly through a Java Service.